 Taking an overseas holiday can be more expensive than dating a Kardashian.
-But don’t let that discourage you, there are plenty of ways to save money while travelling, fund your travel adventures and make travel more affordable.
+But don’t let that discourage you, there are plenty of ways to save money while travelling and make travel more affordable.
 Here are my top tips on how to keep travel costs down and still have a fantastic holiday.

 It can be easy to just say yes when a travel agent asks you about adding travel insurance onto your booking.
 The price they offer you isn’t necessarily the cheapest, so it really does pay to shop around.
 Make sure the policy you buy covers you for everything you may need, based on where you’re visiting.
 Putting in some extra leg-work at the insurance phase can save you hundreds, just don’t compromise on the quality of cover you choose.